tinitodev/cardano-dapp-react-starter/README.md

 There is some basic error-handling and alerts already in place, but can be improved a lot for a better UX and also better code quality.

-It also has eslint and prettier already setup, to have some basic code format rules.
-You can obviously change those config files to your preferences (``npm run format`` to explicitly format code).
+It also has eslint and prettier already setup, to have some basic code formatting rules.
+You can obviously change those config files to your preferences.

 Using webpack, with dev and prod config.